oggy22/BoardGames/README.md

 2. Open `BoardGames.sln`

 # Minmax algorithm
 The main algorithm for finding best moves, regardless of the game played, is the minmax algorithm.
-It is implemented in a highly templetized manner where you can provide any game as long as it satisfies the requirements specified by the C++ concept [BoardPosition](https://github.com/oggy22/BoardGames/blob/eac33e4aaf0dc464c61ecb5028f71c25afd8cd1f/BoardGamesEngine/core.h#L710).
+It is implemented in a highly templatized manner where you can provide any game as long as it satisfies the requirements specified by the C++ concept [BoardPosition](https://github.com/oggy22/BoardGames/blob/eac33e4aaf0dc464c61ecb5028f71c25afd8cd1f/BoardGamesEngine/core.h#L710).
 The following heuristics are implemented:
 1. Alhpa-beta prunning
 1. Killer move
 1. Transposition tables